 Objectives and goals are laid out for each group using standards of learning, developmental domains and educational principles that are relative to each age group.
 The 5 domains of child development are emphasized, these include: physical, cognitive, communicative, socio-emotional, and adaptive.
 Research suggests that providing a balanced learning opportunity in all of these areas allows for children to reach their full potential and future success.

-The teacher scaffolds and builds – creating thematic, experiential units.
+The teacher scaffolds and builds – creating thematic, experiential units that emerge from the interests of the group.
 The THEMES OF LEARNING are woven into the day through stories, songs, movement, games, group activity and lesson time, forest discovery and play – all working together to create a well-rounded, holistic process of learning.
+Learning is presented in a variety of ways – child directed through discussion, stations, projects and group lessons.

 SCHEDULES CREATE ROUTINE